cpina/ace-it-presentation/contents-python-django-en.md

 ???
 And for other professions: cooks, biologists, etc.
 ---
-## Django very useful features for us
+## Very useful Django features for us
-- Admin forms were easy to adapt and change (we could work around if not possible)
+- Admin forms were easy to adapt and change (we could work around something if it wasn't possible)
 - _commands_ are fantastic!

 --

-## Django not too good things for our use case
+## Django things that were not so helpful...
 - Some modules use resources (CSS, js, etc.) from the Internet (e.g. debug module).
 This didn't work for us
 - Hard to change (only via changing the template?) the main admin page
 ---
-## pip
+## pip and rsync
 pip wasn't "bad connection friendly":
 - No progress bar
-- We didn't see how to see easily the URIs being download (e.g. apt-get --show-uris to download them overnight)
+- We didn't see how to easily see the URIs being download (e.g. apt-get --show-uris to download them overnight)
 - When bad networking: error messages weren't clear

 --